-Companies such as High Mowing Organic Seeds and Johnny's Selected Seeds sell salad mixes and specially selected microgreen mixes that combine greens with similar growth rates, compatible flavors and beautiful coloring including reds, purples and greens.
+You can also find seeds for salad mixes and specially selected microgreen mixes that combine greens with similar growth rates, compatible flavors and beautiful coloring including reds, purples and greens.
 Since they were created with grower success in mind, they're also a good choice for beginners.

 Newly germinated microgreens, growing on a south-facing windowsill.

 Microgreens growing under the lights of a Sunlite Garden.